Rain-World-Modding/FUtility/README.md

 # FUtility
-Futile utility library that adds a bunch of nice utilities for advanced modders looking for more out of Futile.
-A futile effort, if you ask me.
+Futile utility library that adds a bunch of nice utilities for advanced modders who have realized the futility of using vanilla Futile and desire more.

 ## What does this actually do?
 Pretty much nothing.
 The code only contains stuff for other mods to use if they so choose.
 It does nothing on its own, and is completely useless for almost all Rain World modders.
 The target audience is mainly those who are working with complex shaders that require more per-vertex inputs than Futile usually allows.